nimiq/keyguard/README.md

 [`python -m http.server 8000`](https://docs.python.org/3/library/http.server.html#http-server-cli).
 Note that it is mostly not necessary to run the build script for development purposes, as the code in `src` is fully functional and you can use it as an endpoint.
-Only (re)generating the translation dictionary needs to be triggered manually via `yarn prebuild`.
+Only (re)generating the translation dictionary needs to be triggered manually via `yarn i18n:build-dictionary`.
 For convenient testing of the Keyguard there are demos provided under `/demos`.

 ## Coding Style